 After Standard Brands purchased Chase & Sanborn in 1929, keeping the Seal Brand, they renamed the coffee product, Chase & Sanborn’s Dated Coffee.

-And what was Dated Coffee?
-The date the coffee was received by the retail store was printed in large type on coffee labels [see cans on eBay link, no affiliation] Dated Coffee was packaged “fresh from the roasting ovens” and delivered to stores twice per week.
+The date the retail store received the coffee was printed in large numbers on the coffee can –a marvel not just of speed, but coffee-can printing and delivery systems. [see cans on eBay link, no affiliation] Dated Coffee was packaged “fresh from the roasting ovens” and delivered to stores twice per week.
 If the coffee was in the store 10 days after the date on the can, it was exchanged for fresh cans.

-Before Standard Brands, Chase & Sanborn relied on a massive sales force, great distribution, and goodwill.
-For print they had booklets about the American Flag, and Tricks and Puzzles for after dinner amusement, and other general booklets with just the covers mentioning Chase & Sanborn.
-There were also ink blotters with colorful advertisements.
+Before 1929–before Standard Brands–Chase & Sanborn relied on a massive sales force, great distribution, and goodwill.
+But for print they only had booklets about the American Flag, Tricks and Puzzles for after dinner amusement, and other general booklets with just the smallest mention of Chase & Sanborn.
+There were also ink blotters.
 Nothing earth-shaking.

 The 1931 “in a matter of days” set a time.
 No worries–by 1932 they dropped the “matter of days” phrase and wrote, “…in a comparatively short time after roasting, this oil begins to turn rancid.”
 Better, but still scary.
 Improving the ad again in 1933 they wrote that it was “the rancid oil in stale coffee.”
-In 1935 I found the first mention of it being “the perfect grind for drip, percolated and all other methods” and seemed to be their first year that the coffee was “put it in the inexpensive bag” because so fresh; and they passed the savings to the customer.
-Finally getting the hang of it, there was no scary mention of rancidity.
-By 1941 they offered a new blend, and I believe “Dated” was dropped from the name.
+In 1935 I found the first mention of it being “the perfect grind for drip, percolated and all other methods” and seemed to be their first year that the coffee was “put it in the inexpensive bag” because so fresh; and they passed the savings to the customer–getting the hang of it, there was finally no scary mention of rancidity.
+By 1941 they offered a new blend, and it was around then that “Dated” was dropped from the name.

 I recommend Uncommon Grounds by Mark Pendergrast [no affiliation] for Chase & Sanborn’s co.’s early history, along with other coffee companies.